hphelion/documentation/cloudos/install.customize-server-types.md

 you do not configure the server types for a cloud with heterogeneous nodes in this way, you will experience networking failures because the machines will not have the same network port enumeration order.

-Tip: Based on your network and hardware infrastructure, you can accept defaults or customize Server Types.
+> **Tip:** Based on your network and hardware infrastructure, you can accept defaults or customize Server Types.

+## Create or Edit the Server Types

-To edit the server types:
+To create or edit the server types:

 1. On the Operational Dashboard, select the Environment tab > Server Types.

 2. Click Edit Server Types for the server type you want to customize.
-The Edit Server Definition dialog opens.
+The Edit Server Definition opens.

 3. Click Add Bus Order to add a blank bus order text box in which you type the new bus order related to the server type.

 4. Add the appropriate number of bus orders for the server type.